opensearch-project/k-NN/benchmarks/osb/README.md

 7. Create an OpenSearch index with `knn_vector` configured to use the model
 8. Ingest vectors into the target index
 9. Refresh the target index
-10. Run random queries against the cluster
-11. Run queries from data set against the cluster
+10. Run queries from data set against the cluster

 #### Parameters